DustCar/UE5ArinaMultiplayerShooterProject/README.md

 **Delegate callback function:** `void OnDestroySessionComplete(FName SessionName, bool bWasSuccessful)`
 - Clears the delegate from the delegate list using the delegate handle, if Session Interface is valid.
-- Calls `CreateSession(int32 NPC, FString MT)` again and passes in the _NumPublicConnections_ and _MatchType_ variables from CreateSession() that were saved in private member variables
+- Calls `CreateSession(int32 NPC, FString MT)` again and passes in the _NumPublicConnections_ and _MatchType_ variables from CreateSession() that were saved in private member variables.
+- Broadcasts to `MultiplayerDestroySessionCompleteDelegate` and passes in _bWasSuccessful_.

 ---